 - It is nontoxic and does not harm the environment;

 - And it is noncorrosive for metal and sharp instruments.

 Disadvantages for dry heat sterilization

-- Time consuming method because of slow rate of heat penetration and microbial killing.
+- Time-consuming method because of a slow rate of heat penetration and microbial killing.

 - High temperatures are not suitable for most materials e.g. plastic and rubber items cannot be dry-heat sterilized because temperatures used (160–170°C) are too high for these materials.